Weaving With Dignity:

-Think about this––Do you know where the products in your home come from?
+Think about this—do you know where the products in your home come from?
 Do you know who actually made them?
-The items that you see in your home every day, the items that give you pleasure––did they also bring pleasure and a little self-esteem to the maker?
+The items that you see in your home every day, the items that give you pleasure—did they also bring pleasure and a little self-esteem to the maker?
 I’m going to venture a big no in a lot of cases.
-I just returned from Kenya where I visited some of our basket makers.
-I’d like to tell you Margaret’s story – which is the story of thousands of men and women like her around the world.
+I just returned from Kenya where I visited the makers of our handmade African baskets.
+I’d like to tell you Margaret’s story—which is the story of thousands of men and women like her around the world.

 Margaret has incredible strength and resilience and incredible talent but has always felt invisible.
 She’s been a (magnificent) basket weaver her entire life and has sold her baskets to companies who fly in and negotiate the best prices and fly home.
 Their relationship with the artist ends right then and there.
 Nobody knows who Margaret is.
 It’s the capitalist way.